-There are a range of resources for autistic people who are looking for employment and organisations who work with employers interested in hiring a more diverse workforce.
+There are a range of resources for autistic people who are looking for employment and resources for organisations who work with employers interested in hiring a more diverse workforce.

 Ambitious about Autism